mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Cost: 8 XP

 This character blends into a crowd; he’s seldom noticed and easily forgotten.
 He is unremarkable in every aspect of physical appearance.
-Anyone attempting to describe the character cannot come up with anything more precise than “average height, average build, average hair, etc.” Increase the {TN} tier for anyone to recall specific details about the character by 1.
-This means a Memory Test with a difficulty of Average ({TN} 10) becomes a Hard test ({TN} 15).
+Anyone attempting to describe the character cannot come up with anything more precise than “average height, average build, average hair, etc.” Increase the {Threshold} tier for anyone to recall specific details about the character by 1.
+This means a Memory Test with a difficulty of Average ({Threshold} 10) becomes a Hard test ({Threshold} 15).

 Individuals attempting to shadow or physically locate a character with the Blandness quality in a populated setting receive a –2 modifier on all tests related to their search.
 The same penalty applies if they’re asking around about the person based on the individual’s physical appearance.
 If the character acquires any visible tattoos, scars, or other distinguishing features, the bonuses from the Blandness quality go away until the distinctive features are removed from the character’s appearance.